-

 OTHER

-In the spirit of full disclosure - and certainly not as some promotional gimmick - even as his music career flourished, Mark also worked as a high-profile MD PhD neuroscientist: credited with conceiving and discovering the first new antidepressant mechanism in over a half-century.
-This he devised when serving as head of the clinical psychopharmacology unit at the Fortune 500 Merck and Co.
-He (as the first author) and his colleagues published this unique discovery in the prestigious journal Science, summarized recently in the Journal of Affective disorders.
-Mark has lectured on neuropeptides worldwide including as an invited presenter at Nobel Hall.
+In the spirit of full disclosure - and certainly not as some promotional gimmick - even as his music career began to flourish, Mark also worked as a high-profile MD PhD neuroscientist: credited with conceiving, discovering, and initially developing the first new and highhly safe antidepressant mechanism in over a half-century.
+This he devised when serving as head of the clinical psychopharmacology unit (administering a large staff) at the Fortune 500 Merck and Co.
+He (as the first author) and his colleagues published this unique discovery in the prestigious journal Science, and then in light of its non-commercialization, a bit caustically summarizing its multiple independent replications in over 1400 patients by 2017 in the Journal of Affective disorders.
+Mark at the time was also an academic, first at Thomas Jefferson Medical (tenured track) , and then University of Pennsylvania (adjunct) and had lectured on neuropeptides worldwide including as an invited presenter at Nobel Hall (loving their Fazioli piano.)
 As is typical, Mark, as an employee, was paid ~ $1 for patents related to this noncommercialized seminal discovery.
+Seamlessly working for over a decade with little sleep, he managed both of his careers as separate and productive; all the while embodying gratitude and the honor of serving.

 Photo by Allesandra Freguja, royalty free